greggbot/World-of-Darkness-13/README.md

 See LICENSE and GPLv3.txt for more details.

-The TGS DMAPI API is licensed as a subproject under the MIT license.
+The TGS DMAPI is licensed as a subproject under the MIT license.

 See the footer of [code/__DEFINES/tgs.dm](./code/__DEFINES/tgs.dm) and [code/modules/tgs/LICENSE](./code/modules/tgs/LICENSE) for the MIT license.